×

 If you have not spent a lot of time in Holland Village, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Holland Village, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you are planning to stay in Singapore for a long period, buying a home could be a good investment.
 Owning a property in Holland Village, a popular and vibrant neighborhood, could potentially yield significant returns in the future.
 However, buying a home requires a substantial financial commitment.
 You would need to consider the upfront costs, such as the down payment, stamp duty, and legal fees, as well as ongoing costs like mortgage repayments, property taxes, and maintenance fees.
 If you are not ready for this financial commitment, or if you prefer to have more flexibility and mobility, renting might be a better option.
 Renting a home in Holland Village allows you to live in a desirable location without the hefty financial commitment of buying.
 It offers more flexibility, which is ideal if you are unsure about your long-term plans.
 You can easily move if your circumstances change, or if you decide you want to live in a different part of Singapore.
 However, renting also has its downsides.
 You won't build equity as you would if you were paying off a mortgage, and you'll be subject to the whims of your landlord and potential rent increases.
 In conclusion, the decision to buy or rent a home in Holland Village, Singapore, should be based on your financial situation, lifestyle preferences, and long-term plans.
-It's advisable to consult with a financial advisor or real estate professional to help you make the best decision," explained one expat living in Holland Village, Singapore.
+It's advisable to consult with a financial advisor or real estate professional to help you make the best decision," remarked one expat in Holland Village, Singapore.

 What cultural faux pas should I try to avoid making in Holland Village?